-Lamb, Apricot and Raisin Stew.
+Lamb, Apricot and Raisin Stew

 A cheerful stew with a hint of sweetness coming from the dried fruit.